DedodatedGraham/SuperStitch/README.md

 Comminuication:

 Stitching:
-  SuperStitch.m - Responsible for organizing inputs and outputs and running stitching "Test Case Run : SuperStitch('brokenImg/',38,12);" MergeSection.m - Responsible for merging two photots into the master photo FindAreaInterest.m - Finds the points in a given picture, which can be used to merge photos
+SuperStitch.m - Responsible for organizing inputs and outputs and running stitching "Test Case Run : SuperStitch('brokenImg/',38,12);" LocalStitch.m - Responsible for merging photots into the master photo ran by "SuperStitch.m"

 Post Processing:
 FinalTouches.m - Corrects image to be optimal contrast value without losing information Other Functions:
 Chop.m - Creates simulated pictures for which stitching can be ran on